-Ventilation should be considered as part of making your workplace or indoor public space COVID-secure.
+Ventilation should be considered alongside other control measures to reduce the risk of COVID-19 transmission within your workplace or public indoor space.

 It is important to identify and deal with areas that are not well ventilated.
 The more people occupying an area that is poorly ventilated, and the longer they remain in it, the greater the risk of spread of COVID-19.